QuaternionPi/Ninja-Community-College/Design.md

 ### Cultist Classes
 Cultists hold the same three base classes as Ninjas.
-Cultists progress by exchanging current abilities with higher level ones.
+Cultists progress by upgrading their abilities.
-They can hold up to three skills in their chosen class.
+Each level they can gain one (pre-determined) skill in their chosen class.

-Cultist who are the most senior of their class at the end of a mission become Disciples
+- Cultist who are the most senior of their class at the end of a mission become Priests
-- Disciples are like Ninja Captains, however they gain class-specific team boosts
+- Priests are like Ninja Captains, however they gain class-specific team boosts
-- Can assist in ceremonies
+- Priests can conduct ceremonies

-Finally, Disciples can become Priests
   - Ceremonies require at least one Priest at all times
   - This priest cannot use attacks until the ceremony is completed or cancelled

 ### Demon Classes